piotrwitek/react-redux-typescript-guide/README.md

-# React / Redux / TypeScript - Guidelines & Patterns
+# React & Redux in TypeScript - Guidelines & Patterns
 Set of guidelines and patterns teaching how to correctly use TypeScript to fully leverage power from static typing when working with React & Redux ecosystem.

 ### Relevant with TypeScript v2.2 (https://github.com/Microsoft/TypeScript/wiki/Roadmap)